How to grow Ceanothus

 How to Prune Ceanothus

-Routinely pruning Ceanothus is not necessary.
+Routinely pruning of Ceanothus is not necessary.
 You can prune Ceanothus if it outgrows its allotted space, but avoid hard pruning.
 The evergreen varieties (most) are pruning group 8, which recommends pruning after flowering.
-Most Ceanothus flower in late May and June, and you are safe to prune from late June onwards.
+Most Ceanothus flowers in late May and June, and you are safe to prune from late June onwards.
 At all times, avoid cutting back into the old wood or cutting back hard, as the shrub may not recover.

 There are some less common deciduous varieties, illustrated below left, which are pruning group 6 to be pruned in early spring.